Virginia Tech® home

 Have a Plan

-An emergency plan provides you with guidance during a disaster, helps you can reconnect with your loved ones, and helps you recognize possible hazards in your area.
+An emergency plan provides you with guidance during a disaster, helps you reconnect with your loved ones, and helps you recognize possible hazards in your area.
 Consider the following questions as you begin to make your plan:

 1. How will you communicate?